okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022/index.md

 #### Step-up authentication using ACR values is GA in Prod

 Users want seamless access to certain resources, but organizations want to increase the users' level of assurance before they access anything sensitive.
 It’s difficult to strike a balance between implementing stronger security controls and offering a frictionless experience for your users to easily interact with an application.
-Okta now supports the acr_values parameter, which refers to Authentication Context Class Reference.
+Okta now supports the `acr_values` parameter, which refers to Authentication Context Class Reference.
 Each value defines a specific set of assurance level requirements that the protected resource requires from the authentication event associated with the access and ID tokens.
-See [Step-up authentication](/docs/guides/step-up-authentication/main/) using ACR values. <!-- OKTA-552809-->
+See [Step-up authentication](/docs/guides/step-up-authentication/main/). <!-- OKTA-552809-->

 #### Redirect added to end of sign-in flow